shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 > ### I'm currently on the postdoc market!
 I'd like to work on problems related to pluralistic evaluation and alignment with a focus on sociocultural adaptation.

-Beyond my research, I care deeply about representation and accessibility in ML: I founded the UPenn chapter of Women in ML (WiML) and am teaching a new undergraduate course on designing LLM agents for students who are beginners in CS.
+Beyond my research, I care deeply about representation and accessibility in ML.
+I founded the UPenn chapter of Women in ML (WiML) in 2023, and I'm currently creating and teaching a new course on designing LLM agents for Penn undergrads who are beginners in CS.

 I also like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the GRFP, or the PhD application process!

 ------